 The Employer will pay regular wages to any employee who is absent from work on his/her regularly scheduled working day due to his/her required attendance at an arbitration or Labour Board hearing or to bargaining committee members who are absent on a regularly scheduled work day due to attendance at bargaining meetings with the Employer.
-The Union agrees to re-imburse the Employer the amount of such wages paid.
+The Union agrees to reimburse the Employer the amount of such wages paid.

 - 14.06 The employee shall first offer any stories, photos or other work done on his/her own time to the Employer.
-If the work is rejected by the Employer, the employee shall have the right to sell this work to other Media not operating in the same market area as any of the Employer's divisions unless the Employer gives its consent to the sale to a competitor which consent shall not be unreasonably withheld. - 14.07 The Employer will pay thirteen dollars & fifty cents (\$13.50) supper money to all employees covered by this Agreement who work ten (10) hours or more on any given day.
-This rate will increase to fourteen dollars (\$14.00) on January 1, 2006. - 14.08 Educational Assistance: When an employee is requested by the Employer to take a special educational course, the Employer will pay the full cost of the course plus required course material.
+If the work is rejected by the Employer, the employee shall have the right to sell this work to other Media not operating in the same market area as any of the Employer's divisions unless the Employer gives its consent to the sale to a competitor which consent shall not be unreasonably withheld. - 14.07 Supper Money: The Employer will pay ten dollars (\$10.00) meal allowance to all employees covered by this Agreement who work ten (10) hours or more on any given day, provided that a receipt is submitted.
+This rate will increase to thirteen dollars (\$13.00) on January 1, 2013. - 14.08 Educational Assistance: When an employee is requested by the Employer to take a special educational course, the Employer will pay the full cost of the course plus required course material.

-When an employee takes a course on his/her own initiative, the Employer will refund 50% of the cost of tuition fees to a maximum of \$400 per calendar year (effective January 1, 2006 the maximum shall be increased to \$450).
+When an employee takes a course on his/her own initiative, the Employer will refund 50% of the cost of tuition fees to a maximum of \$450 per calendar year.
 However, the employee must comply with the following requirements: